 In 2004, Hunterdon Medical Center added primary angioplasty services and has been providing emergency cardiac services to patients, but under New Jersey Law was not legally allowed to offer the same procedure if the care was needed for a non-emergent case.

 "For more than ten years, Hunterdon Health physicians, the board of trustees, staff, patients and local government officials, have been lobbying for this bill to be passed so our residents can have fair and equal access to critical preventive cardiovascular healthcare in their community.
-Today that day has come,” stated Patrick J. Gavin, President and CEO, Hunterdon Healthcare.
+Today that day has come,” stated Patrick J. Gavin, President and CEO, Hunterdon Health.

 Glen Tonnessen, M.D., Cardiologist, Hunterdon Cardiovascular Associates, added, “This was a long road to get to today.
 There were countless people that were involved and it is because of their dedication and perseverance to make this procedure available to our patients that we can celebrate.
 Today, our interventional cardiologists and their patients will not need to be transferred to another hospital to get the care they need.”